 By focusing on data acceleration as a whole, platform developers and network engineers can deliver targeted solutions to improve power, performance and efficiency of these platforms.
 Simply installing a faster server or enabling wider network pathways are just a couple examples of how you can improve a system in the short-term.

-However, they don’t offer the real benefits that a truly optimized and efficient platform can.
+However, they don’t offer the real benefits that a truly optimised and efficient platform can.
 It’s all about operating in the right environment and under the right conditions to create an optimally functioning data facilitation system.

 Why Does Data Acceleration Matter so Much?